-Our neighbors, governments, and communities play an important role in how we conduct our business.
+Our communities play an important role in how we conduct our business.
 We live, work, and play in these communities.
 Our policies are designed to facilitate our building trust and fostering collaboration within the communities in which we operate, including our commitment to: